jakobzhao/storymap/readme.md

 </head>
 ```

-To use this storymap library, you need to include two files `storymap.2.3.css` and `storymap.2.3.js`.
-Also, you can download and put them in your project folder.
+To use this storymap library, two files `storymap.2.3.css` and `storymap.2.3.js` are requried to include.
+Also, this library can be included by download instead of include the source at this repository.

 Check [`storymap.2.3.css`](dist/storymap.2.3.css) and [`storymap.2.3.js`](dist/storymap.2.3.js) to download.

 3\.
-Next, in the `body` element, please create a `div` for holding an `storymap` instance.
+Next, in the `body` element, please create a `div` to contain an `storymap` instance.

 ```html
 <body>